JP Morgan Chase and corporate social responsibility, the EU’s new Copyright Directive, building a code of ethics that sticks, and more.

 Corporate social responsibility has been on our minds at Convercent lately, and we certainly aren’t the only ones: JPMorgan Chase recently announced AdvancingCities.
 It’s a $500 million, 5-year initiative designed to foster, “inclusive growth and create greater economic opportunity in cities across the world.”
 The model has seen success in Detroit, Chicago and Washington, D.C., and, “combines the firm’s lending capital, philanthropic capital and expertise to make investments in cities.”

-Learn more about the program here, then ask yourself and your organization, “How can we help make our community a better place?”
+Ask yourself and your organization, “How can we help make our community a better place?”
 Chase’s $500 million budget is certainly helpful, but no one knows a community better than the people who live and work there.

 While fighting to end fake reviews and other scams, Amazon discovered that certain employees are likely leaking data and taking bribes.
 According to the Wall Street Journal, “Employees of Amazon, primarily with the aid of intermediaries, are offering internal data and other confidential information that can give an edge to independent merchants selling their products on the site.”
 The issue is more common in China than the U.S., where seller competition is fierce and employee salaries are generally low.